Key Takeaways

 Water-Soluble Vitamins: Your Daily Must-Haves

 Water-soluble vitamins include vitamin C and all eight B vitamins (B1, B2, B3, B5, B6, B7, B9, B12).
-These nutrients dissolve in water and aren't stored in significant amounts by your body, excess quantities are filtered out through urine.
-This means you need consistent daily intake to maintain optimal levels.
+These nutrients dissolve in water and aren't stored in significant amounts by your body; excess quantities are filtered out through urine.
+This means you need a consistent daily intake to maintain adequate levels.

-Our Liposomal Vitamin C (1500 mg) offers enhanced absorption through phospholipid encapsulation, providing gentle, fat-compatible Vitamin C that supports immune health and collagen production.
-For those preferring a food-based approach, our Whole-Food Vitamin C (675 mg) delivers Vitamin C from organic berries with naturally occurring bioflavonoids.
+Our Liposomal Vitamin C (1500 mg) supports absorption through phospholipid encapsulation, providing generally well-tolerated, fat-compatible Vitamin C that supports immune health and collagen production.
+For those preferring a food-based approach, our Whole Food Vitamin C (675 mg) delivers Vitamin C from organic berries with naturally occurring bioflavonoids.

-If you want to learn more about maximizing your vitamin C intake, check out our guide on naturally improving your vitamin C levels.
+If you want to learn more about supporting your vitamin C intake, check out our guide on naturally improving your vitamin C levels.

 Fat-Soluble Vitamins: Storage, Not Stockpiling

 Vitamins A, D, E, and K dissolve in fat and can be stored in your liver and fatty tissues for future use.
-This storage capacity means you don't need daily replenishment, but it also means overconsumption can lead to toxicity over time.
+This storage capacity means you may not need daily replenishment, but it also means overconsumption may contribute to toxicity over time.

-Vitamin D supports bone health and immune function, while vitamin E acts as a powerful antioxidant.
-For optimal absorption, pair these vitamins with healthy fats, drizzle olive oil on your roasted sweet potatoes or add avocado to your spinach salad.
+Vitamin D supports bone health and immune function, while vitamin E acts as an antioxidant.
+To support absorption, pair these vitamins with healthy fats, drizzle olive oil on your roasted sweet potatoes or add avocado to your spinach salad.

 Best Practices for Vitamin Absorption

 Timing and food combinations matter significantly for vitamin absorption.
-Water-soluble vitamins are best taken with meals to slow absorption and reduce potential stomach upset.
-Fat-soluble vitamins require dietary fat for proper uptake, even a small amount of nuts, seeds, or quality oil can make the difference.
+Water-soluble vitamins are often taken with meals to slow absorption and reduce potential stomach upset.
+Fat-soluble vitamins are better absorbed with dietary fat; even a small amount of nuts, seeds, or quality oil can make the difference.

 Remember that the difference between vitamins and minerals extends to storage and elimination.
-While your body can flush excess water-soluble vitamins, fat-soluble vitamins accumulate, making balanced intake more critical than high dosing.
+While your body can flush excess water-soluble vitamins, fat-soluble vitamins accumulate, making balanced intake especially important compared to high dosing.

 Your body needs major minerals in larger quantities, typically more than 100 milligrams daily.
 This category includes calcium, phosphorus, magnesium, potassium, sodium, and chloride.
 These minerals form the structural foundation of bones and teeth, regulate muscle contractions and nerve signals, and maintain proper fluid balance throughout your body.